jimken123/jimken123.github.io/README.md

 #### Done

+- [x] Fix /ohp Search page to show more that just one page of results.
 - [x] Reduce margins on pages and posts, particularly for mobile.
 - [x] Domain renewal is due in March 2025.
 It should be automatic but best to check.
 - [x] Tsundoko - My year in books.
 Keep adding to the list of what I've read.